GoogleChrome/web.dev/src/site/content/en/metrics/cls/index.md

-CLS is a measure of the largest burst of _layout shift scores_ for every [unexpected](/cls/#expected-vs.-unexpected-layout-shifts) layout shift that occurs during the entire lifespan of the page.
+CLS is a measure of the largest burst of _layout shift scores_ for every [unexpected](/cls/#expected-vs.-unexpected-layout-shifts) layout shift that occurs during the entire lifespan of a page.

 A _layout shift_ occurs any time a visible element changes its position from one rendered frame to the next.
 (See below for details on how individual [layout